kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 ###Responsive Design
 Things had to change, literally.

+As mentioned before, responsive design was a huge influence on simplifying websites.

 Starting out, designers and developers needed to get familiar with responsive design.
-To accommodate changing sizes and placement of elements within responsive layouts, websites needed to be basically a collection of large boxes.
+To accommodate changing sizes and placement of elements within responsive layouts, websites were mostly distilled down into a collection of large boxes.

-Creating a website became more difficult while completing it within the same timeframe.
+Creating a website became more difficult to complete within the same timeframe.
 It's understandable that websites got simpler in response to this.

 >Flexibility has become a more valuable currency than specificity.
 >